Marion County Department on Aging

 adults independence and improve their quality of

 - Medicare Counseling- The staff and SHICK counselors provide FREE assistance to anyone getting ready to retire or already enrolled in Medicare.
 Staff provide consultation for those preparing to enroll in Medicare, Medicare supplemental plans and Prescription Drug Plan.
-Staff provide assistance in enrolling individuals in Prescription drug plans during open enrollment each year ( October 15- December 7).
+Staff provide assistance in enrolling individuals in Prescription drug plans during open enrollment each year (October 15- December 7).
 We assist individuals in signing up for Social Security.

 - Transportation-We presently are not providing transportation in county or out of county due to COVID-19.
 The department operates a transportation program for any individual 60 + and living in the county, who needs transportation (in state) to any kind of appointment.
 You are required to give a 24-hour notice and there is a suggested contribution for the trip.
-Our vans are availabe to senior citizen's groups for trips to recreational events, tours of sights in Kansas, shopping, and eating out.
+Our vans are available to senior citizen's groups for trips to recreational events, tours of sights in Kansas, shopping, and eating out.
 Trips need to be scheduled during office operating hours.

 - Tax Assistance- We have presently discontinued filing Federal/state and homestead returns due to COVID-19.
 The Federal and State returns are now due July 15.
 Once the shelter in place has been lifted we will be glad to file your return.
-January 1st through April 15 staff help individuals to file their Homestead and Food Sales return.
+January 1st through April 15 staff help individuals to file their Homestead return.
 Marion Senior Center has volunteers available to file State and Federal returns with a donation to local Marion Senior Center.